narrowstacks/dorkroom-static-api/README.md

 This repository contains four main JSON files that provide structured data for analog photography applications:

 > **Important:** The database uses UUID-based identifiers.
-All references between files (e.g., filmStockId, developerId) use UUIDs.
+All references between files (e.g., film_stock_id, developer_id) use UUIDs.
 Make sure you generate a unique UUID before submitting any new data.

 ### `film_stocks.json`